garethmd/garethmd.github.io/_posts/2024-06-19-onecycle-deepar.md

 ![Tourism](/assets/img/onecycle-deepar/betterdeepar-traffic-mae.png){: width="400" }
 *Figure 5.
 1Cycle performance with our model on the Monash Traffic hourly dataset.
-Forecast Horizon = 168 steps [wandb](https://wandb.ai/garethmd/better-deepar-studentt-traffic-scheduler){:target="_blank"}*
+Forecast Horizon = 168 steps [wandb](https://wandb.ai/garethmd/better-deepar-studentt-traffic_hourly-scheduler){:target="_blank"}*

-So, here we are looking at the Mean Absolute Error (MAE) for each of the datasets trained with the modified model which contains only lag features and uses a slightly modified scaling functiion.
+So, here we are looking at the Mean Absolute Error (MAE) for each of the datasets trained with the modified model which contains only lag features and uses a slightly modified scaling function.
 The results are with my usual 5 runs with different seeds and I am showing both the mean and the error bars are the std error to show the level of variation between the 5 runs.
-With the excpetion of Traffic where performance with 1Cycle is marginally inferior to the ReduceLROnPlateau we see an improvement when using 1Cycle.
+With the exception of Traffic where performance with 1Cycle is marginally inferior to the ReduceLROnPlateau we see an improvement when using 1Cycle.
 Not only do we see the obvious reduction in MAE when using 1Cycle, but we also see a reduction in the variation between the 5 runs.
 In other words we are getting more consistent results using 1Cycle.
 All the results are available on the fantastic [wandb](https://wandb.ai/){:target="_blank"} platform.

 | Dataset     | Modified DeepAR ReduceLROnPlateau (ours) | Modified DeepAR 1Cycle (ours) | Monash Ranking |